Azure/Azure-Verified-Modules/docs/content/includes/specs/shared/resource/functional/RMFR8.md

 ---
-title: "RMFR8 - Dependency on child and other resources"
+title: RMFR8 - Dependency on child and other resources
 geekdocNav: true
 geekdocAlign: left
 geekdocAnchor: true